DwennK/StealDocs/README.md

 ### Recover .asd Files from Unsaved Files Folder

-Step 1.
-Place a copy the .asd file into the unsaved files folder Currently it can only steal them at .asd format, so you have to place them in the folder below, otherwise it's impossible to open then without converting them to .docx
+Currently it can only steal them at .asd format, so you have to place them in the folder below:
 `
 C:\Users\%username%\AppData\Local\Microsoft\Office\UnsavedFiles.
 `
+otherwise it's impossible to open then without converting them to .docx